 London's beautiful and historic St. Pancras Station was built in 1868.
 The station recently underwent renovations, making it the modern world class terminal for Eurostar and domestic train services it is today.
 The station is quickly becoming a destination in itself as it home to Europe’s longest champagne bar.
 It also provides excellent connections from London and the rest of Britain.

-The Paris Nord Train Station was originally built in 1846.
+The Gare du Nord was originally built in 1846.
 Shortly after, it was rebuilt three times to increase the size of the station due to increasing traffic.
 The new and improved station was fully functional by 1864.
 The name was decided with the notion that travelers would be able to travel to Belgium, Netherlands, Northern Germany and the Scandinavian countries.

 Frequently Asked Questions